HelloElwin/UnnamedGame/README.md

 1. Generation of random game sets or events

     * We use random seeds to decide the color of Portals and World-Converters.
 2. Data structures for storing game status

     * We design a class `Map` to store the information of the map.
     * We design a class `Block` to store the information of blocks, i.e. ground, portals etc.
     * We design a class `Player` to store the information of the player.
+    * We design a class `Elfin` to store the information of elfins.
 3. Dynamic memory management

-    * We allocate new memory for blocks in a map when the player enters it, and deallocate the memory upon end of game in this map.
+    * We use a vector to store all the elfins in a specific map.
+When initializing a map, we push the elfin to the vector one by one.
+At the end of the game, we release all the stored elfins from the vector.
 4. File input/output (e.g., for loading/saving game status)

-    * Before the game, the player needs to input a number to choose a map available.
+    * Before the game, the player needs to choose a map available.
+The program will read the choice, and the corresponding map file will be loaded from `/lib/maps`.
-    * The movement of the player is controlled by keyboard inputs **WASD**.
+    * When the program initializes a map, the corresponding templates of different blocks (E.G., portals, gates, grounds) and the elfin are loaded to fill the content of the map.
+    * After the player wins a game, the success record will be saved to `pass.txt`.
 5. Program codes in multiple files
 ```
 .